San Vicente, Palawan is a lesser-known town tucked about halfway between Puerto Princesa City and El Nido, in the northern part of the island.

-Devoting at least two days to island-hopping, as we did, is a great choice if you just can’t get enough of the beautiful tropical beaches in Palawan.
+Devoting at least two days to island-hopping, as we did, is a great choice if you just can’t get enough of the beautiful tropical Palawan beaches.

-Some of the most popular island stops around San Vicente include:
+Some of the most popular Palawan island stops around San Vicente include:

 - Boayan Island, the biggest island in San Vicente.

 - Exotic and Maxima Islands: This one offers two islands in one stop, as you can wade through from one island to the other.